What is the Current Ratio Formula?

 - Inventories

-- Trade & Prepaid expenses
+- Trade and prepaid expenses

-- other current assets, etc.
+- Other current assets, etc.

 - Short-term debt to be repaid within 1 year